John Steinbeck famously said, “People don’t take trips – trips take people.” And you never know when the mood for adventure might strike.

 In May 1943, an Army Air Forces bomber crashed into the Pacific Ocean and sank – and only one young lieutenant survived.
 His name was Louis Zamperini, and in Laura Hillenbrand’s bestselling book Unbroken, you can discover his incredible story.

-Zamperini had already accomplished much in his life, turning himself from juvenile delinquent to an athlete who ran in the Berlin Olympics.
+Zamperini had already accomplished much in his life, turning himself from a juvenile delinquent into an athlete who ran in the Berlin Olympics.
 But this story is about a bigger challenge: surviving an open ocean, hungry sharks, thirst, starvation, and the horrors of being alone at sea.

 One day, a plane approaches, and Zamperini believes he’s saved – but when he realises it’s an enemy aircraft taking him to a Japanese prisoner-of-war camp, he realises his trials are only beginning.

-An unbelievable but true adventure story about what people can accomplish by the strength of their will.
+Unbroken is an unbelievable but true adventure story about what people can accomplish with the strength of their will.

 While our next great adventures may lie just around the corner, the beauty of reading is that we can discover new countries, new cultures, and new experiences while sitting in our living room, garden, or local park.